 Mozambique was selected by Let’s Work partners as one of seven Pillar 1 country pilots and is the largest program to date.
 In April 2015, the Mozambique government approved the Plano Quinquenal do Governo (PQG 2015-2019), a five year plan that defines Mozambique’s strategic priorities, including job creation.

 Let’s Work aims to support the objectives of the PQG by focusing on developing the implementation of a comprehensive jobs strategy that centers on the bottom 40 percent of the population.
-It will achieve this through analytical work and pilot operations that support the following three focus areas:

 Recent Mozambique Reports